Flow trigger endpoints

 To stream LLM token responses, append the ?stream=true

-query parameter to the request.
 LLM chat responses are streamed back as token

-events until the end
+events as well as the final end

-event closes the connection.
+event that closes the LLM's token streaming response:

 _19{"event": "add_message", "data": {"timestamp": "2025-03-03T17:20:18", "sender": "User", "sender_name": "User", "session_id": "chat-123", "text": "Tell me about something interesting!", "files": [], "error": false, "edit": false, "properties": {"text_color": "", "background_color": "", "edited": false, "source": {"id": null, "display_name": null, "source": null}, "icon": "", "allow_markdown": false, "positive_feedback": null, "state": "complete", "targets": []}, "category": "message", "content_blocks": [], "id": "0103a21b-ebf7-4c02-9d72-017fb297f812", "flow_id": "d2bbd92b-187e-4c84-b2d4-5df365704201"}}_19_19{"event": "add_message", "data": {"timestamp": "2025-03-03T17:20:18", "sender": "Machine", "sender_name": "AI", "session_id": "chat-123", "text": "", "files": [], "error": false, "edit": false, "properties": {"text_color": "", "background_color": "", "edited": false, "source": {"id": "OpenAIModel-d1wOZ", "display_name": "OpenAI", "source": "gpt-4o-mini"}, "icon": "OpenAI", "allow_markdown": false, "positive_feedback": null, "state": "complete", "targets": []}, "category": "message", "content_blocks": [], "id": "27b66789-e673-4c65-9e81-021752925161", "flow_id": "d2bbd92b-187e-4c84-b2d4-5df365704201"}}_19_19{"event": "token", "data": {"chunk": " Have", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " you", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " ever", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " heard", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " of", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " the", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "token", "data": {"chunk": " phenomenon", "id": "27b66789-e673-4c65-9e81-021752925161", "timestamp": "2025-03-03 17:20:18 UTC"}}_19_19{"event": "end", "data": {"result": {"session_id": "chat-123", "message": "Sure!
 Have you ever heard of the phenomenon known as \"bioluminescence\"?..."}}}